Meeting An App Developer

 Coming prepared also means nailing the basics.
 Taking notes can be a distraction.
 You want to stay present in the conversation and establish a good flow.
 As a result, many app developers will already look to record meetings, but if they don’t make sure to ask and ensure it’s fine that you do.
 It helps you get as much out of the time as possible.

-If you don’t already have an NDA, there are resources and support out there that can help you get an NDA.
+If you don’t already have an NDA, there is support out there that can help you get one.
 The app developer should have one of their own you can check.
-Either way, our recommendation is still to get a lawyer to look over it quickly to make sure it’s suitable for your situation.
+Either way, our recommendation is still to get a lawyer to look over it.

-The aim of our blog is to share our experience and advice in the hope it saves you time, hassle and money.
-We’re keen to hear your ideas for future posts so if you have any questions or requests please don’t hesitate to get in touch.
+Our aim is to share experience in the hope it saves you time, hassle and money.
+We’re keen to hear your ideas for future posts so please get in touch.
 Thank you!

 At Ngage, we’ve had the pleasure of developing apps for amazing organisations and entrepreneurs from around the world.
 From prototypes for aspiring start-ups seeking user validation to an enterprise app being gathering input for international projects spanning continents.
 So what have we learnt so far?
 More importantly, how can we use it to help you?